primerates/PrimeRateLanding/replit.md

       - **Prime Rate Card**: Only shown when Team = "MLO"; displays below chart cards with three boxes showing interest rates (Current Rate 6.875%, 30-Yr Fixed 7.125%, 15-Yr Fixed 6.625%)
       - **Pipeline Card**: Only shown when Team is NOT "Select"; displays active loans, pending items, and monthly volume metrics
       - **Access Card**: Only shown when Team is NOT "Select"; displays system access and permission levels
-      - **Search Card**: Only shown when Team is NOT "Select"; provides staff search functionality
+      - **Search Card**: Auto-shows when Team is NOT "Select"; can be manually opened via magnifying glass icon in Performance card even when Team = "Select"
-      - Card visibility logic: When Team = "Select" → only Performance card shown (no chart cards, Pipeline, Access, or Search); When Team = "MLO" → Performance, chart cards (titled Pipeline/Access), Prime Rate card, Pipeline card, Access card, and Search shown; When Team = any other option → Performance, chart cards (titled Pipeline/Access), Pipeline card, Access card, and Search shown (no Prime Rate card)
+      - Card visibility logic: When Team = "Select" → only Performance card shown (no chart cards, Pipeline, Access, or Search by default; Search can be opened via magnifying glass icon); When Team = "MLO" → Performance, chart cards (titled Pipeline/Access), Prime Rate card, Pipeline card, Access card, and Search shown; When Team = any other option → Performance, chart cards (titled Pipeline/Access), Pipeline card, Access card, and Search shown (no Prime Rate card)
     - **Staff Form Card**:
       - PDF Attachment System: Paperclip icon next to minimize button for managing staff documents
       - Displays document count (clickable to open attachment dialog)